Kaleab-Yaye/Spring-Boot-Path-Notes/Module 3/(HELPER_NOTE, ON AOP).md

 those methode will crash, but what you can do is you can make those interface defined and our class implimented methode to call and use those helper new class thsi way onse the call is deligated to the real bean they can use this to call on them

-# Case 2: the CGLIB way.
+# Case 2: the CGLIB" (Code Generation Library) way.

 now this one is easier, and invloeve the library CGLIB. here we assuem the service class doesnt impliment any type of intepase. so now a bean for this class will be meade too, and then spirng will discovre it has
 AOP anotation so what it does is it creates a new proxy that extendes the orginall class and has the ban object in its traget field. so now when you aoutwrire and use this class you are aoutwriign this proxy even thou